Algorithmic Data Minimization for Machine Learning over Internet-of-Things Data Streams: Practical Solutions to the Re-Identification Game

 \subsection{Hybrid Solution}

 Despite an efficient approach, the underlying assumption behind our greedy algorithm does not always hold.
 There are cases where features interact with each other and can be correlated.
 Selecting features independently based on their individual contributions can lead to suboptimal results.
-To balance efficiency and accuracy, we propose a two-stage solution: \begin{enumerate} \item Greedy Preselection (\S\ref{sec:greedy}): We first apply a greedy algorithm to reduce the feature set to a tractable size. \item Exhaustive Search (\S\ref{sec:brute-force}): Within this reduced feature set, we then enumerate all possible combinations of the remaining features to identify the optimal subset. \end{enumerate} This hybrid approach leverages the speed of greedy selection to narrow down candidates while ensuring optimality within the reduced feature space. \S\ref{sec:exp-cost-benefit-exhaustive} evaluates how our hybrid solution is better than greedy itself.
+To balance efficiency and accuracy, we propose a two-stage solution: \begin{enumerate} \item Greedy Preselection (\S\ref{sec:greedy}): We first apply a greedy algorithm to reduce the feature set to a tractable size.
+The user can specify a planned job duration for the exhaustive search, and the system automatically determines how many features to retain based on runtime estimates. \item Exhaustive Search (\S\ref{sec:brute-force}): Within this reduced feature set, we then enumerate all possible combinations of the remaining features to identify the optimal subset. \end{enumerate} This hybrid approach leverages the speed of greedy selection to narrow down candidates while ensuring optimality within the reduced feature space. \S\ref{sec:exp-cost-benefit-exhaustive} evaluates how our hybrid solution is better than greedy itself.